snotskie/ttrpg/md/index.md

 ### Automatic History Check Success
 <!-- _class: rules -->

-At GM discretion, you may automatically succeed History Checks if your Focus is related enough to the Check and your History Stat Die is high enough.
+At GM discretion, you may automatically succeed History Checks if your Backstory or Aptitudes are related enough to the Check and your History Stat Die is high enough.

 To perform an automatic History Check success:

 1. **History Stat Die Size:** To succeed a Check automatically with your History Stat Die, first the die needs to be large enough for the Check, according to the Max Automatic Checks table below.
-2. **Relatedness:** Next, work with your GM to determine if your Focus is related enough to the Check.
+2. **Relatedness:** Next, work with your GM to determine if your Backstory or Aptitudes are related enough to the Check.
 3. **Automatic Roll:** Finally, if you are able to automatically succeed this way, you may succeed as though you had rolled exactly the Check's target.
 This roll cannot be modified by other effects.

 Also note: